Grow Your Own, Eat Your Own

 Published 24th April 2014

-Bob Flowerdew has gardened organically for more than three decades and is a regular panellist on BBC Radio 4's Gardeners' Question Time.
-He is also the author of Bob Flowerdew's Organic Gardening Bible (2015) for Kyle Books.
+Bob Flowerdew has gardened organically for over 30 years and is a regular panellist on BBC Radio 4's Gardeners' Question Time.
+His previous books include Bob Flowerdew's Complete Fruit Book, Bob Flowerdew's Organic Bible, The No-Work Garden, The Gourmet Gardener and Going Organic.